 Lady Every is your main boss monster in the deck.
 During your opponent's end phase, Lady Every can summon herself from your GY by banishing a Spellcaster-type monster.
 This is especially useful in keeping her second effect live, which banishes (without targetting) 1 face-up monster your opponent controls during your Standby Phase.

-The concept of this is simple: There will be fields that you cannot simply summon a Lady Every to beat.
-You want another Level 7 Synchro monster that can clear your opponents’ cards.
+The concept of this is simple: There will be fields that you cannot simply summon a Lady Every to beat, namely fields with flip monsters.
+You want another Synchro monster that can clear your opponents' cards.

-Destruction cards that aren’t level 7 can be crucial, as sometimes you’re simply not able to make a level 7, or it wouldn’t be optimal to do so.
-Playing 1 copy of Scrap Dragon and/or Vermillion Dragon Mech should help with that.
+(Run both of these monsters) Destruction cards that aren't level 7 can be crucial, as sometimes you're simply not able to make a level 7 (synchro summoning using Every), or it wouldn't be optimal to do so.
+Playing 1 copy of Scrap Dragon and Vermillion Dragon Mech should help with that.

 Now that we’ve gotten the concept of the deck out of the way, let’s take a look at some potential ways to play Fortune Ladies: